-Stage 2 deals with two types of complaint:

-where the customer remains dissatisfied after stage 1 and those that clearly require investigation, and so are handled directly at this stage.
+Stage 2 deals with two types of complaint: where the customer remains dissatisfied after stage 1 and those that clearly require investigation, and so are handled directly at this stage.
 If you do not wish your complaint to be handled at stage 1, you can ask us to handle it at stage 2 instead.

-When using stage 2:
+When dealing with a stage 2, we will: